HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 ### Locked in period

 A period represented by a state (`LOCKED_IN`) between `STARTED` and `ACTIVE` states.
-Should last at least one evaluation interval after the fist interval with `STARTED`.
-Represents that the feature is guaranteed to be activated (the activation criteria has been met), but creates a time period that allows peers to update their full nodes before actual activation.
+Should last at least one evaluation interval after the first interval with `STARTED`.
+Represents that the feature is guaranteed to be activated (the activation criteria have been met), but creates a time period that allows peers to update their full nodes before actual activation.

 Was left out because configuring a long enough `minimum_activation_height` serves the same purpose.